gustavo-grieco/quimera/README.md

 # Quimera

-This is a basic tool that uses large language models (LLMs) to gradually discover smart contract exploits in Foundry by following these steps:
+This is exploit-generator that uses large language models (LLMs) to gradually discover smart contract exploits in Foundry by following these steps:

 1. Get the smart contract's source code and write a prompt that describes the goal of the exploit (e.g., the balance should increase after a flashloan).